Are you living as a foreigner in another country and not sure if you need expat health insurance?

 None of these expenses were emergencies, luckily.

 Now that I have returned to the UK and learned more about health insurance, I am really grateful I didn’t have any urgent situations while visiting my home country because I could have been in a real mess.
+Yes, I would have gotten great care, like my friend did when they paid a visit to their local clinic (I think it was the one on this website?) but the worry is still there.

 This is what happened and why you might want to make the phone call that I did…